Classification of Crimes, Statute of Limitations, and Criminal Records

 Prostitution, Pimping, and Pandering Laws in Arizona

-In Arizona, it is a crime to buy or sell sex, or to facilitate, or make money from the buying or selling of sex.
+In Arizona, it is a crime to buy or sell sex, as well as to facilitate or make money from the buying or selling of sex.
 Arizona also has laws against child prostitution.

 -